-[107] Consistent with its approach regarding individuals and corporations, the Committee would not include in the rules a requirement that a partnership be carrying on business (or resident) in the province.
+[111] Consistent with its approach regarding individuals and corporations, the Committee would not include in the rules a requirement that a partnership be carrying on business (or resident) in the province.

-[108] It was felt that the lead of the Federal Court should be followed with respect to limited partnerships.
-Service on limited partnerships should be on either the general partner or the registered office or address for service.66 Limited partners, who may be mere investors, should not be subject to being served.
+[112] It was felt that the lead of the Federal Court should be followed with respect to limited partnerships.
+Service on limited partnerships should be on the general partner.
+Limited partners, who may be mere investors, and are not normally proper parties to an action, should not be subject to being served.